Take care of all of your senior needs at one time and place:

 Meet with your senior campaign representative and make your pledge and give to your class gift.

 Student Activities Committee

-SAC will provide information about entertainment activities for the week.
+SAC will provide information about Senior Days.
 And make sure to cast your vote for your favorite professor to deliver “The Last Lecture.”